-An Inclusive Education Advisory Committee was expected to be set up to oversee and direct the implementation of the Inclusive Education Policy, while the Ministry of Education remains responsible for school accessibility, for the supply of trained teacher aides, for informing the community and providing alternative education for learners who cannot be included in regular classrooms.
+An Inclusive Education Advisory Committee was expected to be set up to oversee and direct the implementation of the Inclusive Education Policy, while the Ministry of Education remains responsible for school accessibility, for the supply of trained teacher aides, for informing the community and for providing alternative education for learners who cannot be included in regular classrooms.

 Coordination across government levels

-Within Cook Islands’ education system, each school has its own School Committee, responsible for making decisions on individual school policy, strategic plans and annual goals.
+Within Cook Islands’ education system, each school has its own school committee, responsible for making decisions on individual school policy, strategic plans and annual goals.

-Learning materials and ICTs
+Learning materials and ICT